Guide: Migrating your legacy account to an identity provider

 How to migrate additional accounts?

-Most non-administrator users should have a single test bed account and be fully covered with the described Steps.
+Most non-administrator users should have a single Test Bed account and be fully covered with the described Steps.
 If you have multiple accounts to migrate you can do this in one of two ways:

 • Option 1: Through the welcome page shortcut by repeating the described Steps and simply providing a different set of credentials when prompted.

-• Option 2: Once connected to the test bed through your profile settings.
+• Option 2: Once connected to the Test Bed through your profile settings.

 Specifically regarding option 2, you would do this once connected by hovering over your name in the top-right corner and clicking Switch role.